badgerwild/badgerwild/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning C++, Networking
+- 🌱 I’m currently learning embedded C and image processing
 - 📫 How to reach me: jklimock@gmail.com